 "It's all about stigmas.
 It's a fact that our class has broken the stigma.
 It's like our class is the most unstigmatized.
 A student who studies physics and computers is perceived as a nerd who sits at home and studies all day.
 Our class is not like that."
 (Niv, 16)

-The girls, on the other hand, do not perceive the boys as "nerds".
-According to the girls from the center, the boys "enjoy their studies" as Maya and Galia both agree.
-They are 17 years old from a central city, who participate in different STEM classes.
-According to Galia, who is studying biotechnology, the boys in general have more fun, and don’t make much effort during the lessons.
-Thus, from her point of view the peer boys are far from the nerd image.
-Galia describes the behavior of the boys in the class :

-"Some of them don't really listen, and just come because they have no choice, and again they just don't bother too much to try to understand.
-If we have lab teamwork the boys 'throw' the work on the rest of the girls from the peer group.
-This is what usually happens from by the boys" (Galia, 17) .

-According to her definition, the boys "throw" the schoolwork on the girls in an apparent act of disdain, a practice aimed at being perceived by their peers as not investing too much in studies.
-Talia also experienced the boys as investing less.
-She says:

-"Somehow they have more activities that are more interesting to them, or that studies are less critical to them, less interesting to them.
-I don't think the major matters to them that much.
-They just said to themselves, well, let's take something that gives bonuses" (Talia, 16).

 In the above quotes, it is evident that the girls perceive the STEM professions as masculine, and the boys as having abilities and knowledge in the field, but not investing as much as girls, and especially not wanting to be perceived as putting in too much work.
 For the boys, negating the image of the nerd, the hard worker, is achieved by combining pleasures, activities and more versatile interests.
 All of this influences the girls’ perception themselves.

 The practice of resistance: Challenging Masculine Hegemony and Superiority

 The study demonstrates that even in the social center, there are gendered perceptions of both boys and girls in the context of STEM fields.
 However, these perceptions and the practices for structuring masculinities are different in relation to the periphery.
 Some participants express them as deeply held gender biases.
-One such example is Niv, who presents his un-acknowledged gender bias by saying,
+One such example is Niv, who presents his un-acknowledged gender bias by saying:

 "Not in a chauvinistic way, but boys have willpower, and girls are told that women can't be in technology and science.
 They have less willpower."
 (Niv, 16)

 Although Niv begins by apologizing for the chauvinistic argument that follows, he still holds a chauvinistic view that boys, unlike girls, have the willpower required to persist in STEM studies.
-Seventeen-year-old Nir adds that in his opinion the boys in the class are "simply very smart, like to learn interesting things, like to learn things in general".
-Nir expresses the sense of ability and interest in learning that he experiences on the part of the boys as a generalization.

 Similar discourse can also be seen in Elad's words.
 Elad, 15 years old boy from the center of the country, his father owns a consulting firm for technology companies and his mother is self-employed.
 He said: